Christmas Tree Tartlets

 I wasn’t late on purpose of course.
 I’m usually pretty punctual.
 At a fairly late stage of the planning I decided not to bake all the tartlet crusts a week in advance, but only two days before the event.
 You know, so they’ll stay fresh when I sell them.
 What a mistake.
 I ended up with only 3 hours of sleep the night before.
 I wasn’t about to give up on any tartlet.
 Whoever came to the pop-up might have noticed that the meringue Christmas tree was decorated with white sugar crystals instead of the dried fruit that I planned.

 True, I’m not Christian.
-I’m not supposed to celebrate Christmas.
-I’m not Jewish either.
+I’m not supposed to celebrate Christmas, and I’m not Jewish either.
 I’m not supposed to celebrate Chanukah, but I’m crazy about jelly doughnuts.
-I’m not supposed to celebrate Passover, but I eat more Matzah than the average Israeli.
+Also, I’m not supposed to celebrate Passover, but I eat more Matzah than the average Israeli.
 And don’t get me started about Hamentashen.

 There’s something magical about this holiday that captivates those who don’t celebrate it.
 Something in that glittery decorated tree, that warm fire burning low in the fireplace, those wrapped gift boxes under the tree and those cheery songs… something that makes you feel peaceful and happy.